rgmartin/job-major-clf/README.md

 output_s3_url = f"s3://{bucket_name}/{bucket_prefix}/output"
 ```

-The variables related to Sagemaker sdk are required for interacting with the `boto3` library, which provides programatic python interaction with the Sagemaker service.
+The variables related to Sagemaker sdk are required for interacting with the `boto3` library, which provides programatic interaction with the Sagemaker service using python.
 The pipeline objects are names utilized to identify the multiple sagemaker objects required to produce our MLOps pipeline.
 Instance types and counts describe which computational resources are going to be utilized for processing our datasets and training our models.
 Finally, s3 urls variables correspond to the locations of our training, validation and test splits in the S3 storage service provided by aws, as well as the location on which the output produced by the evaluation of our model is to be stored.

 Let's print the resulting variables for future reference:
 ```python